google/lasso/README.md

-# Lasso - Lighthouse at Scale
+# Lasso - Lighthouse as a service

 > An API service built on top of [lighthouse](https://github.com/GoogleChrome/lighthouse#readme) to automate running Lighthouse tests on large number of URLs in parallel.
 Utilizes [Cloud Run](https://cloud.google.com/run) and [Cloud Tasks](https://cloud.google.com/tasks) to distribute and run multiple tests across multiple containers, outputs results to a [BigQuery](https://cloud.google.com/bigquery) dataset.

 ## Features

-✅ Bulk test 100s of URLs with lighthouse simultaneously (On average, 1000 pages can be processed in around 30 mins)
+✅ Bulk test 100s of URLs with lighthouse asynchronously

 ✅ Writes test results to a date partitioned BigQuery table

-✅ Optionally specify which resource requests to block from the test e.g. For running tests excluding 3rd party scripts or libraries
+✅ Specify which resource requests to block from tests e.g. For running tests excluding 3rd party scripts or libraries

 ## Setup